oroinc/documentation/backend/setup/installation.rst

    # OroCommerce Enterprise Edition (without CRM)
    composer create-project oro/commerce-enterprise-application my_project_name 5.1.0 --repository=https://satis.oroinc.com -n

-* Replace the ``5.1.0`` with the version to download.
+.. hint:: Version ``5.1.0`` is an example.
+Please replace it with the version you want to download.

-* This command creates a new directory called `my_project_name/` that contains an empty project.
+This command creates a new directory called `my_project_name/` that contains an empty project.
 An absolute path to the directory will be used in the following steps and will be referred to as **<application-root-folder>** further in this topic.

 .. note::
         Alternatively, you can download and unpack the archive with the application source code or use git instead of the composer.
 Please, refer to the dedicated article :ref:`Get the Oro Application Source Code <installation--get-files>` for more details.